Martina Jakob

 Teaching

-I have designed and taught courses on global development, experimental methods, programming and deep learning at BA, MA, and CAS level at the University of Bern.
+I have designed and taught courses on global development, experimental methods, programming, and deep learning at the BA, MA, and CAS level at the University of Bern.
+In 2024, I received an award for outstanding performance in teaching.
 On my GitHub repository a complete introductory Python course I developed for social science students is available (suitable for teaching or self-study).
 The course is based on interactive Jupyter notebooks and includes tutorials and exercises on the Python syntax, data wrangling, analysis and visualization, web scraping, and text analysis.
 Please contact me for solutions.

 Machine Learning and Artificial Neural Networks